OllegK/rotob/README.md

 15) DON'T SELL IF NOT BOUGHT - CHECK QUANTITY
 16) WSS to learn that cancel order is processed
 17) moving order what happens when moved order is partially fillled and doesn't meet MIN_NOTION condition
+18) Provide the invalidate procedure when intervals are changed in parameters